Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 - A [Studio Sessions](https://asdub.github.io/yellow-lemon-MP1/sessions.html) page for the band to share YouTube clips of their latest work.
     - This page provides a different colour theme, creating a feeling and look of a venue.
     - The user can immediately see the latest video.
-    - Explore the most recent videos via a scollable list.
+    - Explore the most recent videos via a scrollable list.
     - Or discover additional videos on YouTube.
 - A Merchandise or [Merch page](https://asdub.github.io/yellow-lemon-MP1/merchandise.html), containing an array of products being sold by the band.
     - User ability to purchase merchandise via a third party vendor.